-- lock or unlock the doors without using a key. - open the trunk. - recall memory seat/power mirrors and adjustable pedals positions (if equipped). - enable or disable the autolock and autounlock features - Activate Intelligent Access (if equipped) at the driver door, refer to Intelligent Access in this chapter.
+- lock or unlock the doors without using a key. - open the trunk. - recall memory seat/power mirrors and adjustable pedals positions (if equipped). - activate intelligent access (if equipped) at the driver door; refer to Intelligent access in this chapter.

-The keypad can be operated with the factory set 5-digit entry code; this code is located on the owner's wallet card in the glove box and is available from your authorized dealer.
+The keypad can be operated with the factory set 5-digit entry code;

+this code is located on the owner's wallet card in the glove box and is available from your authorized dealer.
 You can also create up to three of your own 5-digit personal entry codes.

-Note: If your vehicle is equipped with the Intelligent Access feature, your keypad will still function normally if you enter your personal entry code or factory set code.
-However, if your transmitter is within range of the driver's door, an Intelligent Access unlock will also occur each time you press any number on the keypad.
+Note: If your vehicle is equipped with the intelligent access feature, your keypad will still function normally if you enter your personal entry code or factory set code.
+However, if your transmitter is within range of the driver's door, an intelligent access unlock will also occur each time you press any number on the keypad.
 Note that this additional unlock will not impact keypad functionality, and you can still enter your code and perform all keypad functions (unlock, lock, trunk release).